bradcypert/ghast/README.md

 ### Path Variables

-GhastRouter also allows you to specify flexible route pattern that can be used to retrieve values from the route.
+GhastRouter also allows you to specify a flexible route pattern that can be used to retrieve values from the route.
+Check out Ghast's controllers if you'd like to find an even cleaner way to retrieve path parameters.

 ```go
 router.Get("/:name", func(w http.ResponseWriter, r *http.Request) {